 • Glue stick

-1. Students glue a pattern sheet of 5″ x 8″ paper to the front of a folded card.
+1. Glue a pattern sheet of 5″ x 8″ paper to the front of a folded card.

-2. Students choose five hearts, and fold them in half with the pattern on the inside.
+2. Choose five hearts, and fold them in half with the pattern on the inside.
 I called them “white ice cream cones”.

-4. The fan heart is opened up and glued to the front of the card.
+4. Open the fan heart and glue to the front of the card.
 The process is repeated to make heart two and three.